usrbinapp/usrbin-docs/docs/security.md

 ## Privacy of information

-The usrbin SDK does not communicate back to any usrbin services.
-We don't receive or store any information from your CLI.
+When integrating the usrbin SDK, you control what (if any) data is transmitted out of your CLI.
+The usrbin SDK does not include any server or data collection elements.
+We don't collect or have the capabilities to store information from users of your CLI.

 ## Integrity of updates